-6.4.11 Map Annotations
+6.5.11 Map Annotations

-Map annotations display the annotation button on the left side of the map view.
+Map annotations display the annotation button on the left side of the maps view.
 Tap the annotation button to enter annotation mode.
 Map annotation mode remains active after annotation inactivity for the amount of time specified in More > Settings > Annotations Timeout.

-6.4.12 Marked Positions
+6.5.12 Marked Positions

-Marked Positions displays a button on the left side of the Map view.
-Tap the button to drop a green position marker at the current location.
-Marked Positions requires a Performance Plus plan.
+Marked Positions displays a button on the left side of the Maps view.
+Tap the button to drop a green position marker at your current location.
+Marked Positions are only available with a Performance Plus plan.
 See Marked Positions for additional information.

-6.4.13 Track Log Record Button
+6.5.13 Track Log Record Button

-The Track Log Record Button displays a REC button on the Map view for manually starting and stopping Track Logs.
-When enabled, the Track Log timer is displayed below the button indicating that a Track Log is actively recording.
+The Track Log Record Button displays a REC button on the Maps view for manually starting and stopping Track Logs.
+When enabled, the Track Log timer is displayed below the button.
+The timer is an indication that a Track Log is actively recording.

-6.4.14 Four-color Radar
+6.5.14 Four-color Radar

-Four-color Radar enables radar in a four-color scheme that complies with dBZ-to-color mapping standards defined by the Radio Technical Commission for Aeronautics.
+Four-color Radar enables radar in a low-resolution, four-color scheme that complies with dBZ-to-color mapping standards defined by the Radio Technical Commission for Aeronautics.

-6.4.15 Internet Radar Coverage
+6.5.15 Internet Radar Coverage

 Internet Radar Coverage displays the area of available radar coverage while connected to the Internet.
 Areas with no coverage display a transparent mask with hash marks and "Radar not available" labels.
-This option is only available when the Radar Map layer is enabled.
+This option is only visible when the Radar Map layer is enabled.

-6.4.16 NOTAMs Settings
+6.5.16 Corridor Activation